 Why Go Static

-For the last ten years I’ve used a CMS to hold and present personal blogs and portfolios of my design work.
+For the last ten years I’ve used a CMS to hold and present various blogs and portfolios for myself and clients.
 These websites were all dynamically driven by a database (usually MySQL) and generally had more features I almost never needed.
-For example, the convenience of being able update my Wordpress powered website from an iPhone application.
-As much as that feature sounds awesome, I never once found myself away from a computer wanting to post something in long form.
+For example, the convenience of being able update a Wordpress powered website from an iOS app.
+As much as that feature sounds awesome, I never felt the need to post to my blog while away from my iMac.
+Especially not any sort of long form article or image heavy post.

-A common problem facing Wordpress sites are their speed, due to a number of reasons.
+A common problem facing Wordpress sites is the speed at which they serve up pages.
 To be honest I never really had issues with Made Mistakes because it was relatively small and low on the traffic.
-But worrying about security exploits, constantly upgrading to the core and plugins, or if I had W3 Total Cache configured correctly started to get old fast.
+But worrying about security exploits, if updates to the core were going to break something, poorly written plugins, or if I had W3 Total Cache configured correctly started to get old fast.

 Designers Are Control Freaks

 But the real reason that prompted me to look at going back to my web roots was control.
-Trying to tame content inside of a CMS filled with loops, functions, and code I didn’t need or know how they worked became an exercise in wasting time.
+Trying to tame content inside of a CMS filled with loops, functions, and code I didn’t write or completely understand became an exercise in wasting time.
 And for what?
 In six months I’d abandon a site and cease updating even though I had the tools to update from anywhere and at anytime.
 Which lead to this conclusion — I’d much rather build something from the ground up than strip away a bunch of useless bells & whistles I didn’t need.

 The Journey to a Static Website